Coping with suicidal thoughts and feelings

 Making a safety plan

-A safety plan tells you what you should do when you’re struggling to cope.
+It's a great idea to create a safety plan that you can use whenever you're struggling to cope.
 It can include:

 • things you can distract yourself with

-• ideas to help you calm down or relax
+• things that help you calm down or relax

-• who you can talk to, like a Childline counsellor or adult you trust.
+• who you can talk to, like a Childline counsellor or safe adult.

-You can write a safety plan yourself, or use our mental health first aid kit to help you create one.
+You can write your own safety plan or use our mental health first aid kit to help you.

 Tips that can help